vadimstasiev/JavaAssignment/EVA/README.md

 ## Open the Existing Project

+Before you run the project you should import the database into phpMyAdmin.
+[Go here.](./database/)

 To open the existing project all that you have to do is open this folder in `IntelliJ IDEA`.